bkilshaw/ezstripe/readme.md

 In order to keep your application up to date with changes in Stripe, you must provide Stripe with an endpoint to send the webhooks.
 You do this by creating a Webhook Endpoint within Stripe here: [https://dashboard.stripe.com/webhooks](https://dashboard.stripe.com/webhooks)

 When you're creating a new endpoint, the URL should point to `https://yourdomain.tld/ezstripe/webhooks` where you replace `yourdomain.tld` with your actual domain.

-In Events to send, you can pick which events you would like to be notified of, or click receive all events. (_Note: some actions within Stripe can trigger many events to run, each one hitting your webhook endpoint.
+Under the *Events to send* section pick which events you would like to be notified of, or click `receive all events`. (_Note: some actions within Stripe can trigger many events to run, each one hitting your webhook endpoint.
 It's best practice to only send the Webhooks you need_)

 Once you have created your Webhook Endpoint, copy the `Signing secret` as we will need it later.